MEET OUR STAFF

 Dr. Taylor is a licensed clinical psychologist at Counseling and Psychological Services (CAPS).
 She earned her Ph.D. in clinical psychology from Kent State University and her BA in psychology from Princeton University.
 Dr. Taylor completed her pre-doctoral internship at a community mental health center and her postdoctoral specialization in the adult psychiatry department at a medical center, both located in central California.
 In these outpatient clinic settings, as well as the most recent several years in group and private practices in Connecticut, Dr. Taylor has provided individual and group psychotherapy to support individuals overcoming a wide range of psychological challenges.
 Areas of specialty include disordered eating, anxiety, depression, relationship struggles, and

-negative sense of self/body image, etc. Dr. Taylor utilizes an integrative approach to psychotherapy, primarily drawing from mindfulness-based cognitive behavior therapy (MB-CBT), interpersonal therapy (IPT) and acceptance and commitment therapy (ACT), and adapts the approach and the pace to best meet the needs and preferences of each student.When not at CAPS, and not watching movies, Dr. Taylor most enjoys kicking a ball around and walking through the woods with her sons.
+negative sense of self/body image, etc. Dr. Taylor utilizes an integrative approach to psychotherapy, primarily drawing from mindfulness-based cognitive behavior therapy (MB-CBT) and interpersonal therapy (IPT), and adapts her approach and the pace to best meet the needs and preferences of each student.When not at CAPS, and not watching movies, Dr. Taylor most enjoys kicking a soccer ball around and walking through the woods with her kids.

 -